btalanski/btalanski/README.md

 ### :man_technologist: Work

  I'm currently working as a software developer at [Lixar IT](https://lixar.com/), building cool stuff using Node.js, React, Docker and other amazing tools.
 You can find more details about my professional career on my [LinkedIn profile](https://www.linkedin.com/in/brunotalanski).

 ## :computer: Projects

 ### Mentoring
 If you are new to software development, feel free to contact me for free mentoring sessions.
 Things I can help you with:
-- General programming subjects: OOP, design paterns, etc
+- General programming subjects: OOP, design patterns, etc
 - Specific programming languagues: mainly PHP and javascript
 - Cloud computing: hosting apps, AWS and Digital Ocean services, etc
 - Remote work, work experience in another country, language skills development (English/Portuguese)